 Thanks for stopping by and feel free to leave any comments below or tag me on your NZ social media pics.

 Thanks for taking the time to check out my blog.
-If you are interested in joining one of my group workshops to New Zealand, or perhaps organising your own private workshop/tour, please check out my photography workshop page here.
+I wrote this article a few years back and have since moved to New Zealand.
+If you are interested in joining one of my group workshops to New Zealand, or perhaps organising your own private tour, please check out my 2018 photography workshop page here.
+And, 2019 is here.

 For more New Zealand photography and live stories, please follow along on instagram.